 A ten percent local food strategy provides roughly $300,000 revenue per year per 1,000 people for food purchases.
 That income stays in the community.
 It can be invested to expand the community’s sustainable economy.

 For every dollar spent on food there is a multiplier effect of related spending.
+That can add up to 30% to local revenues derived from local food sales.
 The local food system is not only growers but suppliers and distributors – many of which provided added value.
-That can add up to 30% to local revenues.

 A robust local food system creates businesses and jobs.
 It creates greater community solidarity.
 It creates a sense of community security, safety and self-determination.